Tibetan Buddhism: Mongol dominance (13th–14th centuries)

 Tibetan Buddhism exerted a strong influence from the 11th century CE among the peoples of Inner Asia, especially the Mongols, and Tibetan and Mongolian Buddhism influenced each other.
 This was done with the help of Kublai Khan and Mongolian theologians influenced by the Church of the East.

 The Mongols invaded Tibet in 1240 and 1244.
 They eventually annexed Amdo and Kham and appointed the great scholar and abbot Sakya Pandita (1182–1251) as Viceroy of Central Tibet in 1249.

 In this way, Tibet was incorporated into the Mongol Empire, with the Sakya hierarchy retaining nominal power over religious and regional political affairs, while the Mongols retained structural and administrative rule over the region, reinforced by the rare military intervention.
 Tibetan Buddhism was adopted as the de facto state religion by the Mongol Yuan dynasty (1271–1368) of Kublai Khan.

 It was also during this period that the Tibetan Buddhist canon was compiled, primarily led by the efforts of the scholar Butön Rinchen Drup (1290–1364).
 A part of this project included the carving of the canon into wood blocks for printing, and the first copies of these texts were kept at Narthang monastery.

+Tibetan Buddhism in China was also syncretized with Chinese Buddhism and Chinese folk religion.

-From family rule to Ganden Phodrang government (14th-18th centuries)
+From family rule to Ganden Phodrang government (14th–18th centuries)

 With the decline and end of the Mongol Yuan dynasty, Tibet regained independence and was ruled by successive local families from the 14th to the 17th century.